saviola777/haxball-headless-manager/README.md

     values may be changed at runtime, so make sure to either always take the current value or take a copy of the configuration at a certain point (and clearly document the behavior either way).
-* `dependencies`: A list of plugin names that your plugin needs to work.
+* `dependencies`: A list of plugin names that your plugin depends on.
 Note that it is possible to check for the availability of plugins at runtime (and even try to load additional plugins), so please do not include optional dependencies here.